tioga-tours/jquery-speedtest/README.md

 # jquery-speedtest

-Benchmark your internet connection with javascript.
+Benchmark an internet connection with javascript.

 Depends on jQuery.